If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $102,153

-Large starting salaries over six figures are the biggest factor that help University of Houston Law Center grads repay their student loans.
+Large starting salaries over six figures help University of Houston Law Center grads repay their student loans.

-Essentially, with starting salaries that are about $28,450 higher than the average, plus law school debt around $14,500 below the average, student loans are easier to manage for these alumni.
+With starting salaries that are about $28,450 more than the average and law school debt around $14,500 less than the average, student loans are easier to manage for these alumni.

-Further, more than a third (35 percent) of graduates leave University of Houston’s law school with no student loans at all.
+Further, more than a third (35 percent) of graduates leave University of Houston Law Center with no student loans at all.

 6. University of Texas at Austin